chzbrgr71/container-apps-demo/README.md

 ## Solution Overview

-The demo has 3 microservices:
+The demo includes a UI app and 3 microservices:

 * Store Service
 * Order Service